 Indeed, that’s what happened, as Casino Queen became DraftKings at Casino Queen, thus allowing the operator to use its own brand.

-While no timeline has officially been set for launch, DraftKings has shown its persistence and eagerness to add Illinois sports betting to its portfolio.
+While no timeline has officially been set for launch, DraftKings has shown its persistence and eagerness to add an Illinois sports betting site to its portfolio.

 Draft rules set for Michigan internet gaming